Lantern Light

 Latin

-This is a conversational Latin language in Roman history and culture class.
-Songs will be sung, skits performed, models built, pronunciation practice, short stories read.
-We will learn fables, myths, and true stories of heroism and treachery that made the Roman Empire what it was.
+This is a conversational Latin language and Roman history and culture class.
+Songs will be sung, skits performed, models built, pronunciation practiced, short stories read.
+We will learn fables, myths, and the true stories of heroism and treachery that made the Roman Empire what it was.

 Science